Changing Your Baby’s Nappy

 Bathing your newborn

-Your baby may have their first bath shortly after they’re born, given by a midwife.
+Your baby could have their first bath shortly after they’re born, you or your partner may be asked if you’d like to do this.
 The first time you bath your baby may be a nerve racking experience as you learn how to hold and clean your baby.
 See our tips on bathing your newborn.

 Ensure the cord stump is kept as dry as possible to help prevent infection.
 Ask your doctor or midwife for further advice on how to care for the cord stump until it falls away naturally in around 10 days.

 - Helps to develop a bond of trust.

 - May help to boost immunity.

 - Improves blood circulation and skin condition.